irsbugs/cmrt/CMRT_Spark_Mail.md

 	* Last Name - id="et_pb_signup_lastname"
 	* Email - id="et_pb_signup_email"

-For the subscribe button also need to send this data to Spark Essentials CiviCRM.
+The subscribe button also needs to send this data to Spark Essentials CiviCRM.
 In CiviCRM the actions need to include:

 * Creating a new Individual contact.
 * Use the CiviCRM variables: "Email Address".
 First name" and "Last Name"
+* Adding the "Newsletter Subscriber" group to the new Individual contact.
+* Checking the new contact doesn't arleady exists.
+* Checking that there is no spamming of the input form.